 VA Loans are mortgages issued by private lenders, but partially guaranteed by the Department of Veterans Affairs.
 To be eligible to apply for a VA Loan one must meet one of the following criteria1:

 Vacancy allowance is a line item on a real estate pro forma that accounts for expected vacancy of the property.
-The specific allowance is dependant on the property type and
+The specific allowance is dependent on the property type and supply and demand factors of the underlying market.
+The vacancy allowance applied during underwriting may be greater or less than the current actual vacancy rate the property is experiencing.

 Vacancy rate is the percentage of all available units or space in a rental property that are vacant compared to the total supply of units or space at a particular time.